Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 $('p:even').css('color', 'orange');
 ```

-* The first line will select the first row of the table, to set its color as yellow
+* The first line will select the first row of the table, to set its color to yellow
-* The second line will select the last row of the table, to set its color as yellow
+* The second line will select the last row of the table, to set its color to yellow
-* The last line will select each row with an even index number
+* The last line will select each row with an even index number, and set their color to orange

 ### Question 5